Global Leadership Academy Canada for Senior Youth

 SUMMER LEADERSHIP PROGRAM HIGHLIGHTS IN CANADA

-- Hundreds of young leaders attend from over 20 different countries around the world every summer.
+- Hundreds of young leaders attend our summer leadership programs for youth from over 20 different countries around the world every summer

 - Designed for all English language levels with experienced-based education and ESL compatible instruction.